 Choosing a Boat With or Without a Punter

-If you decide to rent a punt without a punter (driver), you are free to glide at your own leisurely pace, and this also allows you to take some rad photos of you guiding the punt.
+If you decide to rent a punt without a punter (driver), you are free to glide at your own pace.
+More importantly, this also allows you to take some rad photos of you guiding the punt.

-But, the downside of being your own chauffeur is that it’s not as easy as it looks, especially if the river is crowded.
+But, the downside of being your own chauffeur is realising it’s not as easy as it looks, especially with a crowded river.

 Related Read: How Many Colleges In Cambridge?

-On the other hand, if you decide to ride on a punt with a chauffeur, you won’t have to worry about embarrassing yourself, and you’ll also get to hear about the rich history of Cambridge and punting from your guide.
+On the other hand, if you decide to ride on a punt with a chauffeur, you won’t have to worry about embarrassing yourself.
+Plus, you’ll also get to hear about the rich history of Cambridge and punting from your guide.

-Rides with punters (chauffeurs) typically last for about 45~60 minutes, and they are usually done on boats with 12 seats.
+Rides with punters (chauffeurs) typically last for about 45~60 minutes, and usually happen on boats with 12 seats.

 Lower Versus Upper River

-As we previously mentioned, punting in Cambridge is divided into two separate tours: punting in lower Cam and punting in upper Cam.
+As previously mentioned, punting in Cambridge is divided into two separate tours: punting in lower Cam and in upper Cam.

 Even though they might seem similar at first glance, these tours are quite different.